pgEdge/cli/docs/functions/ace-mtree.md

     ./pgedge ace mtree COMMAND

 ## DESCRIPTION
-    Use Merkle Trees for efficient table diffs.
+    Use pre-computed table hashes, maintained as Merkle Trees, to achieve a significant speed up over normal-mode table-diff.

 ## COMMANDS
     COMMAND is one of the following: